zachchan105/wmewc/README.md

 This program has four different accounts:

 * Config: contains basic global info regarding the state of the program like the authorities, the token mint, whether certain functionality is enabled or disabled and information related to the custodian.
 There is only one config per the entire program.
-* Merchant: contains wallet address and btc addresses on merchants
+* Merchant: contains wallet address and mewc addresses on merchants
 * MintRequest: temporary state for mint requests.
 Stores info on the client, merchant and amounts.
 * RedeemRequest: temporary state for redeem requests.
 Stores info on the merchant and amounts.